zaher-abbas/recipe_app/README.md

 ## 🍴 Recipe App

-A modern web application for managing recipes, built with PHP and using both MongoDB and MySQL.
+A modern web application for managing recipes, built with native PHP using an MVC structure and both MongoDB and MySQL for data persistence.
 It allows users to create, manage, and share their culinary recipes.

 ## ✨Features